thycotic/ac-docs/admin/getting-started/index.md

 [priority]: # (1)
 # Activation

-Either after setup of your organization by the Thycotic team on the SaaS Thycotic Access Controller or the completion of the Thycotic Access Controller on-premises installation, you (the administrator) will receive an email with credentials (username & password) to login into your admin account.
+Either after setup of your organization by the Thycotic team on the Thycotic Access Controller or the completion of the Thycotic Access Controller on-premises installation, you (the administrator) will receive an email with credentials (username & password) to login into your admin account.
 You will also receive a link for activating your newly created account.
 The email arrives from __Thycotic Cloud Access Support__.

 ![registration email](images/reg-email.png "Thycotic Access Controller registration email sample text")